 · A luxurious base.
 Serviced apartments in Dublin come with all the facilities you need to be self-sufficient.
 With included entertainment devices, kitchens, dining spaces and areas to sit and work, you really can use your apartment as a base of operations during your stay.

 Our service doesn’t end once your booking is made – we provide detailed area information to make your stay at one of our corporate apartments as successful and enjoyable as possible.

 Transport in Dublin

 Flights and ferries arrive into Dublin constantly, meaning the city is a busy port and an important business hub for Ireland.
+Dublin airport is conveniently located just over 10 km from the city centre and has direct rail and bus routes.
 Within the city, there are a variety of ways to get around and as the most developed city areas surround the port and River Liffey, walking across the city centre is not too tiresome.
 For convenience, the DART (rapid transit system) offers fast and inexpensive travel both in and outside the city.

 If travel is to form a large part of your stay, the provides unlimited access to the city’s best transport links (including bus, DART and Airlink).
 Needless to say, the city has a range of taxi services available for those with a tight schedule to keep.